 A credit freeze prevents someone from opening a new credit account in your name.
 It lasts until you ask the credit bureaus to remove it.
 While it’s active, you can still apply for jobs or an apartment rental.
 However, creditors will not be able to see your credit information.

 Go to AnnualCreditReport.com for the most up-to-date credit report.
 Or call them at 1-877-322-8228.

 To dispute an error, contact the bureau that gave you the report directly via snail mail or phone.
-Include the report confirmation number, if you have it, as well as any details regarding the error and the associated account.
+Include the report confirmation number, if you have it, and any details regarding the error and the associated account.
 Provide any supporting documents you have as well.
 Ultimately, be prepared to explain why you’re disputing the error.

 This depends on the type of loan.
 Conventional mortgage loans require a 620+ score, while a USDA loan requires 640+.
 FHA and VA loans require a 580+ score.
 In general, shoot for a credit score of 640 or above before applying for a mortgage.